izderadicka/asmuth_bloom_secret_sharing/README.md

 [Asmuth-Bloom algorithm](https://en.wikipedia.org/wiki/Secret_sharing_using_the_Chinese_remainder_theorem#Asmuth-Bloom.27s_threshold_secret_sharing_scheme) implemented in Rust.

 My learning exercise so cannot guarantee that it's bullet-proof.
-If you intend to you it in your project I recommend to review the code ( or use some proven Shamir secret sharing library, as Asmuth Bloom is bit obscure - but theoretically fine).
+If you intend to use it in your project I recommend to review the code ( or use some proven Shamir secret sharing library, as Asmuth Bloom is bit obscure - but theoretically fine).

 ## How to use